Huotes/CommitMaker/README.md

 Once you go Norris, you are physically unable to go back.

 I don't see women as objects.
 I consider each to be in a class of her own.

+If Chuck Norris wants your opinion, he'll beat it into you.